buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 **For each Magic Critical Success** obtained in the Magic Check the damage increases by 4d6.

-**Critical Success/Failure Saving Throw**: In case of Critical Failure, the damage doubles; in case of Critical Success, the damage is reduced to one quarter.
+**Critical Success/Failure Saving Throw**: On a Critical Failure, the damage doubles; on a Critical Success, the damage is reduced to one quarter.

 ### Circle of Invisibility